nlesc-nano/CAT/docs/4_optional.rst

 ========

-There are a number of arguments which can be used to modify the functionality and behaviour of the quantum dot builder.
+There are a number of arguments which can be used to modify the functionality and behavior of the quantum dot builder.
 Herein an overview is provided.

 Note: Inclusion of this section in the input file is not required,